 - How fast is the market growing, and what numbers do you have to back this up?

 - Who are your competitors and what position do they play in the market?

-If you approach media outlets or journalists with the answers to these questions, then not only will more journalists be interested and potentially write your story, but the journalist can create an engaging hook to reach a far wider audience.
-The more relevant and further reaching the article that features your product or business, the greater the hype, and (hopefully) the more interest from venture capital firms.
+If you approach media outlets or journalists with the answers to these questions, then more journalists will be interested and potentially write your story.
+Beyond that, the journalist can create an engaging hook to reach a much wider audience.
+With a more relevant and further reaching article that features your business, you can generate more hype.
+Ultimately, this will earn you more interest from venture capital firms.

 Takeaway – Pay attention to current events and harness this news to create stories around your product or service.